 Next is the field list tab.
 This shows the list of fields to fill in when the ticket is generated by an Agent (much like a form to fill in).
 When a ticket is logged, these fields and the data put into them will be visible within the ticket on one of the details panes or in a tab depending on your preference.
 Add the fields you deem necessary for this ticket type by clicking the + and then click the pencil to edit the field's options.

 End-User New ticket - Visibility for new tickets raised via your End-User Portal

 End-User Ticket Details - Visible on Existing tickets on End-User Portal

-Similarly for Agent visibility on the Agent Portal and the visibility options speak for themselves as you can have fields that are in the ticket that cannot be altered on creation.
+Similarly for Agent visibility - On the Agent Portal and the visibility options speak for themselves as you can have fields that are in the ticket that cannot be altered on creation.

-Finally, the allowed values tab allows you to specify a given set of Actions, Category Values and Statuses.
+The allowed values tab allows you to specify a given set of Actions, Category Values and Statuses.
 If you are unsure simply leave this as is and all values will be permitted.